sergeimolinari/IDOS-PPP/README.md

   2. Insights and Next Steps

-  - Data Collection: Gather the suggested control variables from reliable sources.
-    Ensure that the data is consistent and covers the same time period and countries as your main dataset.
   - Regression Implementation:
-    1. Software and Tools: Use statistical software like R, Stata, or Python (with libraries like pandas, statsmodels, and linearmodels for panel data analysis) to implement the regression models.
     1. Model Specification: Start with a basic model and gradually introduce control variables to assess their impact on the regression coefficients and overall model fit.